 Every year the University of Oxford runs a number of outreach events for Northern Irish students and teachers, some of which are delivered in Northern Ireland and others in Oxford.
 Some of the events outlined below are currently being run as online events due to the COVID-19 pandemic.

-Schools Access Programme - Apply now for online workshops.
+Schools Access Programme -

 We provide workshops on university applications for students attending state schools and their teachers.
-This support is currently being provided though live online events and where possible these events involve Oxford staff and students with links to Northern Ireland.
+This support is currently being provided through live online events and where possible these events involve Oxford staff and students with links to Northern Ireland.

 Apply now for student and teacher online workshops by selecting your preferred dates below.
 These links will take you to the relevant Eventbrite booking forms.